viblo/Munk2D/docs/manual.md

 - `cpFloat cpMomentForCircle(cpFloat m, cpFloat r1, cpFloat r2, cpVect offset)` -
-  Calculate the moment of inertia for a hollow circle, `r1` and `r2` are the inner and outer diameters in no particular order. _[]{.0 .of .diameter .inner .an .has .circle .solid .A}_
+  Calculate the moment of inertia for a hollow circle, `r1` and `r2` are the inner and outer diameters in no particular order.
+(A solid circle has an inner diameter of 0).
 - `cpFloat cpMomentForSegment(cpFloat m, cpVect a, cpVect b, cpFloat radius)` - Calculate the moment of inertia for a line segment.
 The endpoints `a` and `b` are relative to the body.